rslifka/fate_of_all_fools/README.md

 For example:

+* With Destiny 2's static weapon drops, it's far easier to have a tidy vault.
+[I've been tracking drops](https://docs.google.com/spreadsheets/d/e/2PACX-1vQ06pCDSdvu2nQzgHMXl22ci-6pO9rTTmvZmlKXaiBrIHVhl1X1awIaHEOagZcs4ME4X9ZMEghBP9NE/pubhtml) and capturing my ratings.
+I'd like these to make their way back in to DIM without having to refer to a separate sheet.
 * Let's say I get a drop I'm not a fan of (e.g. `Bad News`).
 I break it down.
 Another `Bad News` drops a month later.
-Well rather than have to drop in to the EDZ and shoot Cabal to re-assess the weapon, I'd prefer to know if I previously did that and what the results were.
+Well rather than have to drop in to the EDZ and shoot Cabal to re-assess the weapon, I'd prefer to know if I previously did that, what the results were and any comments I had about it (e.g. `"So close!
+Give this one a go once hand cannons are buffed"`).
-* With Destiny 2's static weapon drops, it's far easier to have a tidy vault.
-[I've been tracking drops](https://docs.google.com/spreadsheets/d/e/2PACX-1vQ06pCDSdvu2nQzgHMXl22ci-6pO9rTTmvZmlKXaiBrIHVhl1X1awIaHEOagZcs4ME4X9ZMEghBP9NE/pubhtml) and capturing my ratings.
-I'd like these to make their way back in to DIM without having to refer to a separate sheet.
-* #realtalk - ["Fate of All Fools"](http://destinydb.com/item/3490486524/fate-of-all-fools) is just a great weapon/perk name and I'd love an excuse to use it :)

 # Features

+## Additions
-Display additional information derived from an external source of subjective weapon quality assessments (in this case, Google Sheets).
+* Displays additional information derived from an external source of subjective weapon quality assessments (in this case, Google Sheets).
 This is the main reason I developed this UserScript.
 I wanted to be able to tell a few things at a glance when looking at my vault.
 FOAF supports linking to your own sheet so you can of course customize these rankings.

 **(NOTE: Icons are placeholders, better ones coming very soon :)**
 ![Fate Of All Fools Icons](https://rslifka.github.io/fate_of_all_fools/img/icon-demo.jpg)